 The lawyers at Stearns-Montgomery & Proctor represent unmarried fathers and mothers in the Atlanta metro area who wish to establish paternity or legitimate the child.
 We also handle petitions for child support and for custody and visitation rights once paternity has been established.

 In addition to mothers seeking child support, our lawyers represent an increasing number of fathers who want to be more involved in their children's lives.
 This is known as "Father's Rights."
 A father has the right to seek and have partial or full custody of his child.
 A father who is a custodial parent has the right to ask for child support as well.
 Even if custody is not awarded, a father has a right to be involved in his child's life without unnecessary interference from the custodial parent.
 The attorneys at Stearns-Montgomery & Proctor can help fathers foster ongoing, active relationships with their children, keeping the children's best interests in mind.

 If the parents are not married, the legitimation process enables fathers to have the same documented child custody and visitation rights that a divorced father would have.
 In addition to creating a legal father-child relationship, an order of legitimation gives the child the right to inherit under Georgia law.

 Speak With a Caring Paternity and Father's Rights Attorney

-With three strategically located offices in Atlanta, Alpharetta, and Marietta, we act as advocates for parents and families throughout the Atlanta metropolitan area, including clients in Atlanta, Marietta, Alpharetta, Buckhead, Canton, Cumming, Dallas, Decatur, Douglasville, Duluth, Dunwoody, Johns Creek, Kennesaw, Lawrenceville, Milton, Roswell, Sandy Springs and Smyrna.
+With four strategically located offices in Alpharetta, Buckhead, Dunwoody, and Marietta, we act as advocates for parents and families throughout the Atlanta metropolitan area, including clients in Atlanta, Marietta, Alpharetta, Buckhead, Canton, Cumming, Dallas, Decatur, Douglasville, Duluth, Dunwoody, Johns Creek, Kennesaw, Lawrenceville, Milton, Roswell, Sandy Springs and Smyrna.